NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 # Installing NuGet client tools

 To work with NuGet, as a package consumer or creator, you can use cross-platform command-line interface (CLI) tools as well as NuGet features in Visual Studio.
 This article briefly outlines the capabilities of the different tools and how to install them.
+The [Feature availability](#feature-availability) section provides a comparison between the tools.

 **Looking to install a package?
 See [Quickstart - Use a package](quickstart/use-a-package.md).**

-> [!Tip]
-> Developers working on Windows can also explore the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), an open-source, stand-alone tool to visually explore, create, and edit NuGet packages.
-It's very helpful, for example, to make experimental changes to a package structure without rebuilding the package.

 ## CLI tools

 The two NuGet CLI tools are `dotnet.exe` and `nuget.exe`.

-`dotnet.exe` works on all platforms; `nuget.exe` works on Windows and on Mac and Linux under Mono, with some limitations.
+See [Feature availability](#feature-availability) for a thorough comparison.

-### dotnet.exe CLI (recommended)
+### dotnet.exe CLI

-The .NET Core 2.0 CLI, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides the most important NuGet features, such as installing, restoring, and publishing packages.
-Unlike the `nuget.exe` CLI, 'dotnet' provides direct integration with .NET Core project files, which is helpful in most scenarios. `dotnet` is also built directly for each platform and does not require you to install Mono.
+The .NET Core 2.0 CLI, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides core  NuGet features, such as installing, restoring, and publishing packages. 'dotnet' provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios. `dotnet` is also built directly for each platform and does not require you to install Mono.

-For these reasons, it's recommended that .NET Core developers typically use `dotnet` and rely on `nuget.exe` only when necessary.

 Installation: